Skip to content

 How to get there: 4 minutes walk from Şişhane tram station.

 It’s one of the most beautiful places in Istanbul, dating back to the 14th century.
-Through your walk tour towards Galata Tower, you might just have even more things to try, from buying traditional Turkish costumes or some souvenirs or even snapping away the beautiful graffiti-decorated streets around.
-Your tour here is full of much fun.
+During your walk tour towards Galata Tower, you might have even more things to try, from buying traditional Turkish costumes or souvenirs to snapping away the beautiful graffiti-decorated streets.
+Your tour here is full of fun.

 Istanbul